bkrem/quanti-team/README.md

 ```
 npm run build
 ```
-Anytime a change is made to the node server, `build` should be run as it builds the new service container via `docker` and replaces it with the previous one via `eris`.
+Anytime a change is made to the node server, `build` should be run as it builds a new service container via `docker` and replaces it with the previous one via `eris`.
 Please refer to `package.json` for more detailed insights into which shell commands each NPM script executes.